LightJack05/tmux-git-cloner/README.md

 # tmux-git-cloner

+> [!NOTE]
+> Development of this tool has moved to a local gitea instance: [https://gitea.lightjack.de/LightJack05](https://gitea.lightjack.de/LightJack05)

 A tool that allows you to clone git repositories from multiple remotes (GitHub, Gitea) using fzf for interactive selection within tmux.

 > [!CAUTION]